-In March 2015 it was announced by the government that all babies in the UK will soon be vaccinated against meningococcal B (MenB) disease as part of the national childhood immunisation programme.
-This announcement is based on a recommendation in 2014 by the Joint Committee on Vaccines and Immunisations (JCVI), which advises the government on vaccinations.
+The government announced that all babies in the UK will soon be vaccinated against meningococcal B (MenB) disease as part of the national childhood immunisation programme.
+This announcement was based on a recommendation by the Joint Committee on Vaccines and Immunisations (JCVI), which advises the government on vaccinations.
 There were lengthy negotiations between the government and drug manufacturers before an agreement was reached.
-The vaccine, which will be offered to babies at 2, 4 and 12 months of age, is expected to start in September 2015.
-The vaccine is already available to people in the UK who wish to pay for it privately or are at an increased risk of the disease due to other medical conditions.
+The vaccine will be offered to babies at 2, 4 and 12 months of age, and is already available to people in the UK who wish to pay for it privately or are at an increased risk of the disease due to other medical conditions.
+Oliver added:

 “This is excellent news and sadly, like a number of antibiotic treatments, the delay in providing the vaccine through the NHS came down to funding,” said Oliver.
 “Babies and young children are amongst those at the highest risk of developing meningitis as due to their young age they are unlikely to have encountered the bacteria that causes it.”

 The NHS advice to anyone who is concerned that they or a member of their family may have symptoms of Meningitis, is to seek medical attention straight away.
 Symptoms include a fever, with cold hands and feet, vomiting, pale blotchy skin and sometimes a rash, a stiff neck and a severe headache.